 I love details on a tablescape.
 That’s one reason I love place card holders and place cards.
 So enjoy this easy way to make Christmas pinecone place card holders ~ and the place cards too.

 Whatever the style of your table, place cards and place card holders bring an extra bit of fun and design to the table.
-These Christmas pinecone place card holders and place cards will add a special touch to your holiday table ~ even if it may be smaller this year.

 She said that there’s no party that is more conducive to genial hospitality and conversation than hosting friends around the dining table.
 I agree.